vmcggh18/band-project/README.md

 social links bar is retained at the foot of the page.
 The form of the social links bar was changed to look like the navigation menu bar but sits vertically on larger screen sizes.
 This was done to create a feature to better fill the space on larger screens, rather than introduce another feature that may not blend well with a page concerned with the provision of information.
-The links to the forms were also omitted from the final gallery page to minimise scrolling.
 The contact page is accessible through the navigation menu at the top.
 It is also more likely that users will access the forms after using the home, about and songs pages.
-The social link bar is still retained under the gallery images.
+The first version had a simple gallery page where the images were placed on the page.
+The gallery viewe is now replaced with a carousel slide.

 ## Deployment ##